ZorikovPasha/React-Loft-Mebel/README.md

 - [x] unify success messages
 - [x] switch to prisma + postgres
 - [ ] edit api endpoints on client
-- [ ] confirm email via email
 - [x] profile picture?
 - [x] refactor server api
 - [ ] добавить продукты
 - [x] image compressing
 - [x] should add notfound page
-- [ ] switch from redux to react query?
+- [?] switch from redux to react query?
 - [x] redirect to 404
 - [x] shuold get all colors and brands from backend in aside
-- [x] should add logging when accessing a route    E
+- [x] should add logging when accessing a route
 - [ ] /login swagger edit response types
 - [x] redux should get user's info right after login
 - [x] /login should return user data (think of which)
-- [ ] decide whether should do login if there is token
+- [x] decide whether should do login if there is token
-- [ ] should redirect to login after register
+- [x] should redirect to login after register (modals comes in)
 - [ ] should implement github-ci
 - [ ] user should have the ability to confirm email ("emailConfirmed": boolean)
 - [ ] user should have the ability to choose whether he wants to recieve emails	("wantsToReceiveEmailUpdates": boolean)